p55

 ~ half step through the tritone ~

-~ we begin with an understanding of how the aural perfection of the octave interval becomes the basis, then on to discover the magics of the perfect looping closure for each of 12 letter name pitches and intervals of the chromatic scale ~
+~ 'theory' begins with an understanding of how the aural perfection of the octave interval becomes the pool from within which we discover the structure and magics of the perfect looping closure for all of the intervals within the chromatic scale ~

-~ that as musical artists we often weave a few different kinds of loops to create a song; loops of melody notes, rhythm loops, supportive chords and their progression loops, all determined in part by loops of intervals and musical forms ~
+~ and that as musical artists we often weave a few different yet related loops to create a song; loops of melody notes, rhythm loops, #'s of bars / measures loops, supportive chords and their progression loops, foundationed in part by looping of one interval numerically sequenced back to its own original starting note and perfect closure ~

 In a nutshell: Simply to gain a complete sense of the perfect aural and theoretical closure of today's equal tempered pitches.
 We can achieve this understanding by creating a loop of pitches for each of the intervals found within the 12 pitches of the chromatic scale.
 To begin this 'loops' study, find the loop of two / three black keys on the piano.
 Same '2/3' as on any piano.
 Example 1.